Ecological PlanningPeople, Place, Design

 2015 Mayor’s Symposium

 Here in the Wasatch region, we have a unique set of natural assists, and economic and cultural context.
 How can we apply the concept of green-blue infrastructure to plan for a future that maintains our current high quality of life?
-With the Green-Blue City, we will gather leading voices from different perspectives to share their visions for green-blue infrastructure in our region.
-Read more
+The Green-Blue City gathered leading voices from different perspectives to share their visions for green-blue infrastructure in our region.
+Read the event summary here.